covertnine/c9-starter/readme.txt

 == Changelog ==

 = 2.4.4 =
 Adding block patterns.
-Style updates for search blocks and button blocks.
+Style updates for search blocks, button blocks, and some alignments for block patterns.

 = 2.4.3 =
 Updates for WordPress 5.6 core block styles.
 New sample content for starter-content fresh_sites.